2.) Overview:

 Mid May Through Early June:

-Fishing Difficulty: Hard
+Fishing Difficulty: Average

 Seasonal Pattern: Postspawn